 Asians should know an app called LINE quite well.
 It features cute stickers of a rabbit, bear and duck.
 And now that those characters had gone viral, there is a Line Store in Harajuku, dedicated to Brown, Cony and Sally!
 Be sure not to miss Harajuku Crepes when you are in the area!

-Have you watch the movie Hachiko, the loyal dog?
-If you haven’t done it, I suggest you to look it up online right now!
+Have you watched the movie Hachiko, the loyal dog?
+If you haven’t done it, I suggest you look it up online right now!
 The statue of Hachiko stands proudly in Shibuya, where the loyal dog once waited for its owner to come back from work.